Wigram baronets

 The Wigram Baronetcy, of Walthamstow House in the County of Essex, is a title in the Baronetage of the United Kingdom.
-It was created on 30 October 1805 for Robert Wigram, a successful shipbuilding merchant and politician, representing Fowey and Wexford Borough in the House of Commons.
-The second Baronet also represented Wexford Borough in Parliament.
+It was created on 30 October 1805 for Robert Wigram, a successful shipbuilding merchant and politician, representing Fowey and Wexford in the House of Commons.
+The second Baronet also represented Wexford in Parliament.
 He assumed in 1832 by Royal licence the surname of Fitzwygram.
 The fourth Baronet was a Lieutenant-General in the army and sat as a Conservative Member of Parliament for South Hampshire and Fareham.

 Sir Joseph Wigram, James Wigram, Joseph Cotton Wigram, Loftus Wigram and George Wigram, younger sons of the first Baronet, all gained distinction.
 Civil servant and diplomat Ralph Wigram was the grandson of Joseph Cotton Wigram.
 Clive Wigram, 1st Baron Wigram, was the grandson of Reverend William Pitt Wigram, ninth and youngest son of the first Baronet.